isale-code/M-ANEOS/README.md

 To run the example, change in to the `example/` directory and invoke `./m-aneos`.
 This will use the example `ANEOS.INPUT` file and the provided `tablegrid.txt` file to produce SESAME tables in two different formats, as well as the standard ANEOS output file `ANEOS.OUTPUT`.

-To run M-ANEOS without without generating an output table, invoke `./m-aneos --no_table`.
-This will just produce the standard ANEOS output file `ANEOS.OUTPUT`.
+To run M-ANEOS without generating an output table, invoke `./m-aneos --no_table`.
+This will produce the standard ANEOS output file `ANEOS.OUTPUT` only.

-Simple usage instructions are printed with `m-aneos --help`.
+Simple usage instructions are printed with `./m-aneos --help`.

-Available input files can be found in the `input` directory.
+Available input files can be found in the `input/` directory.

 ## Input files